rdbo/proxybind/README.md

 they still have to tell the operating system to create a socket, send data, etc, which requires going through the system calls.

 This means that proxybind should work with basically every program.

+It's worth mentioning though, that intercepting system calls is an expensive operation.
+So depending on your use case, it is still worth considering proxychains.

 ## License
 This project is licensed under the `AGPL-3.0` license.